solana-labs/solana-program-library/docs/src/stake-pool.md

 At this point, users can participate with deposits.
 They must delegate a stake account to the one of the validators in the stake pool.
 Once it's active, the user can deposit their stake into the pool in exchange for SPL staking derivatives representing their fractional ownership in pool.
-A percentage of the user's deposit goes to the pool manager as a fee.
+A percentage of the rewards earned by the pool goes to the pool manager as a fee.

 Over time, as the stake pool accrues staking rewards, the user's fractional ownership will be worth more than their initial deposit.
 Whenever the user chooses,